 Pioneer Human Services (PHS), who holds the operating contract for the Ituha Stabilization Facility in Oak Harbor, has contacted the BHASO and other funders to indicate a budget shortfall projected for 2024.
 North Sound BH-ASO is working with PHS to identify potential solutions to maintain this necessary, regional 10-bed facility.
 The facility offers mental health and substance use disorder stabilization services.
-We have notified HCA and are trying to schedule a meeting with HCA to discuss this issue.
+We have notified HCA and scheduled a meeting with HCA on Tuesday 10/17 from 9:30-10:00 to discuss this issue.